SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex6-SQLConsole/README.md

     >The shortcut keys may vary depending on the browser used.

 ## Exercise 6.16 Download or Copy Results
-1. Execute the followng SQL statement.
+1. Execute the following SQL statement.

     ```SQL
     SELECT * FROM RESERVATION_VIEW;